Living with HIV

 Some recreational drugs can interact with HIV medicines.

 Drug interactions between HIV medicines and recreational drugs can increase the risk of dangerous side effects.
-For example, overdoses due to interactions between some HIV medicines and drugs, such as ecstasy (MDMA) or GHB, have been reported.
+For example, overdoses have been linked to interactions between some HIV medicines and recreational drugs, such as ecstasy (MDMA) or painkillers.

-Drug and alcohol use can make it hard to take HIV medicines every day.
+Drug and alcohol use can make it hard to take HIV medicines as prescribed.

-People with HIV take a combination of HIV medicines (called an HIV treatment regimen) every day to stay healthy.
-Drug or alcohol use can make it hard to focus and stick to a daily HIV treatment regimen.
+People with HIV often take HIV medicines (called an HIV treatment regimen) on a strict daily or monthly schedule.
+Drug or alcohol use can make it hard to focus and stick to an HIV treatment regimen.
 Skipping HIV medicines allows HIV to multiply and damage the immune system.

 If you use drugs or drink alcohol, take the following steps to protect your health.